TheBagarius/PropertyTycoon-SussexUni/README.md

 ## Tools we plan to use

-- Intellij Idea or Eclipse IDE
+- Intellij Idea
 - Github
 - Some project management tool
-- Java 1.8
+- OpenJDK-13
-- JavaFX
+- Jave AWT
 - JUnit 5
 - Apache Ant build environment